JuliaHealth/NeuroAnalyzer.jl/README.md

 .. so much to do ..

+The lists below are not in any particular order.

 General:
 - performance optimization
 - CUDA/AMD ROCm acceleration

 EEG:
-- MEG data (fT insted of μV)
+- MEG data (fT instead of μV)
-- join EEG objects
+- merge EEG objects
 - reports in .md format
 - brain topography
-- split eeg_ and signal_ functions into separate files, create low-level _ functions
 - events markers; epoch by event markers; rewrite epoching (time per epoch, allowing negative time e.g. -100:0:200 ms)
-- eeg_keep_eeg_channels -> keep_channels_type
+- eeg_keep_eeg_channels → keep_channels(type)
 - remove embedded components that are not useful
 - rewrite plotting functions to be more modular
 - plot by time (continuous) or by epoch - separate functions
-- use any calculations (e.g. median delta power) stored as a component for topo plots
+- use any calculations (e.g. median delta power) stored as a component for topo plots (if plot by epochs)
-- plot spectrogram/psd: use embedded spectrogram/psd (plot by epoch)
+- plot spectrogram/psd: use embedded spectrogram/psd (if plot by epoch)
 - export channel locs to .CED
 - preview 2d/3d channel locs
 - swap channel locs axes